Can I reuse the Rollover Business Startups (ROBS) Solution?

 After your 401k purchases stock in the corporation, you must receive a valuation of stock through an independent third party so the 401k can buy the stock at fair market value.
 Additionally, you must give your employees who participate in the 401k an option to participate in the stock purchase.

-Am I Required to Provide a Retirement Plan to Employees?
+Am I Required to Provide Employees with a Retirement Plan?

 You must provide eligible employees the option to participate in the company’s 401k plan.
 The employee does not have to participate, but you need to prove to the IRS that you offered the plan.